 By Ruth Doherty

-To help you with tile decision-making, we’ve pulled together the 11 common mistakes to avoid when buying tiles, with top tips from experts.
+To help you with tile decision-making and pick from the plethora of bathroom tile ideas and kitchen tile ideas out there, we’ve pulled together the 11 common mistakes to avoid when buying tiles, with top tips from experts.

 1. Not ordering enough tiles

 You’ve spent time doing the calculations and ensuring you’ve ordered the exact number of tiles, only to get to the end of your bathroom or kitchen renovation and realise you’re a few tiles short of completing it.
 Definitely one of the most frustrating feelings in the world, even more so if you’ve hired a professional in to fit it!

 Hamish Smith, Creative Director at Ca’ Pietra, says: 'A common and sometimes costly mistake when ordering tiles online is not taking into consideration wastage and breakages, which is why we recommend ordering an extra 10% to cover this.
 A small cost for ensuring you have the right amount of tiles to complete your project.
 Please note, when it comes to laying tiles in a herringbone formation, we recommend ordering an extra 15%, to allow for all of those fiddly cuts that need to be made.